OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 Details of each step follow.

+## *NMF suggestion on how to explain all this*

+1. Is it possible to assume an ideal case where merging two or more OTT input taxonomies requires no or only very minimal conflict/noise/ambiguity resolution?
+And the result is almost unambiguously correct?
+If so, perhaps you start your "assembly process" description by imaging/introducing such a case, and your core pipeline in relation to it.
+That is then out of the way - a scenario that OTT can handle well and easily.

+   [JAR: Ideal case is something like NCBI (Bufo pageoti, Bufo japonicus)Bufo + GBIF (Buf japonicus, Bufo luchunnicus)Bufo -> OTT: (Bufo pageoti, Bufo japonicus, Bufo luchunnicus)Bufo  - could be expanded to two genera]

+2. Complications, 1 - those complications that through various profound or pragmatic solution you can address to a fairly large degree of satisfaction.
+Outcome -- still rather sound OTT, but drawing now on a full scope of things you've added because you've had to given case 1. was not what the input looked like.

+    [JAR: lumping is easy; splitting is anguishing, when source 2 has species that source 1 doesn't.]

+3. Complications, 2 - issues that you either handle not to your own satisfaction, or simply cannot handle at all.

+I guess I am suggesting this because 1 & 2 give you an opportunity to shine first, and somewhat conclusively, for a significant subset of the input trees.
+At least for the purpose of mounting the narrative.
+Clearly any complete OTT assembly job will encounter everything.
+But you may not have to write such that you directly follow what I assume may be real -- every input taxonomy has instances 1, 2, 3 represented to varying degrees, or they arise as the OTT grows.
+Instead you could pretend that some input taxonomies are clean (1), individually and jointly.
+Or clean enough (2) - because of your work.
+And only 3 is the tough stuff - but tough for anybody, etc.

+So, I wonder what would happen if you did this kind of thing.
+"For the sake of making this assembly process accessible to a wide readership, we first illustrate the entire pipeline when acting on two or more input taxonomies that are highly internally consistent, and also pose minimal conflict among them.
+Here the assembly works well from A to Z, as we show and exemplify.

+"A second category are complications that occur frequently but for which we have developed adequate diagnosis and repair/resolution mechanisms.
+We show how we do this, and also show what else could be done for even better performance".

+"A third category contains lingering challenges that point to future solution analysis/development needs.
+And we suggest ..."

+(and of course you'd say that in reality, every input may be a mix of 1-3)

+JAR: This sounds plausible to me.
+Making a user-friendly exposition will require many figures containing lots of little trees, but so it goes.
+I'm not sure that 2 and 3 can be separated; there are not very many cases (graft, refinement, inconsistent, merge) and they are not very complicated.

 ## Source taxonomy import and normalization

 Each source taxonomy has its own import procedure, usually a file